 The forms can be obtained by contacting the Programme team.

 If successful, you will then be invited to complete the full application forms.

 Being invited to a Full Application does not guarantee that the application will be successful or that the grant level requested at outline stage will be offered.
 It is an invitation to the next stage of the application process and means that based on the information you have provided so far, we think your project may be eligible for scheme funding.

 At this stage you will also be required to provide accurate supporting documents including valid quotes, business accounts, evidence that match funding has been secured, planning and other permissions have been granted (if applicable).

-The whole process is expected to take at least 3-4 months depending on how quickly applicants are able to complete the full application forms as these will then undergo a series of checks and appraisals before being presented to the LAG Executive at one of the scheduled 6-8 weekly meetings for a decision.
+The application process may take at between 5-9 months depending on how quickly applicants are able to complete the full application forms as these will then undergo a series of checks and appraisals before being presented to the LAG Executive at one of the scheduled 6-8 weekly meetings for a decision.

 We would always advise that you contact the Programme team for advice prior to submitting an outline application.

 LEADER is a competitive demand-led grant programme, and all applications must include a strong business case for investment with timely evidence of market rationale, need for grant, project plan – delivery and outputs, accounts, like-for-like quotations and technical information.
 As a result, there is no guarantee that your project will be approved for funding.

 No. Grants are paid retrospectively after submitting evidence that costs have been incurred (i.e. – invoice and proof of payment).
 Funds would be reimbursed at the percentage level of grant funding that LAG has agreed to contribute.
 For example, if LAG has agreed to provide 40% of project costs, we would reimburse £5000 after receiving evidence of £12,500 spend.